atet/tableau/README.md

    * Limit of 10 million rows.
    * Automation is disabled.
    * Everything is saved/published to their cloud and can be seen by the public.
 Local "save to desktop" is disabled.
-* For a details of limitations: [https://community.tableau.com/docs/DOC-9135](https://community.tableau.com/docs/DOC-9135).
+* For a details of limitations: <a href="https://community.tableau.com/docs/DOC-9135" target="_blank">https://community.tableau.com/docs/DOC-9135</a>

 [Back to Top](#table-of-contents)